 Tequila Sunrise features a pop-rock strum, which is one of the most commonly used for many songs.
 It is D - DU - UDU.
 This strum is four beats (one bar) long and you can count it as one, two, and skip and four and.
 So you skip hitting the strings on the downbeat of beat three.

 If you’ve got this strum pattern down, then I’ve got a little extra challenge for you.
 We’re going to add two more strums that start out on the second half of the first beat.
 We’re going to repeat that for the second beat, and leave beats three and four just like in the original pop-rock strum.
 Try to minimize your right-hand movements, especially for the additional strums.
 You can stay closer to the bottom four strings to have some economy of movement.
 Try to relax 🙂

 The intro is also an 8-bar phrase and features four bars of G, one of Am, one of D, and two of G. We’re doing that same Tequila Sunrise strum pattern with the addition of some hammer-ons on the G, to make it a G6.

 I’m taking my second finger from the fifth string and hammer-on on the fourth string second fret.
 Try practicing the hammer-on separately before attempting the complete strum pattern for the intro.
 If it is challenging, remember to keep at it.
 Practice pays off!

 Once you can play all three sections as well as the intro, try to put it all together.
 I’ve created a play-along track to help you out with practicing Tequila Sunrise.
-I’ve also created a sheet that will help you with mapping out the song.

 Keep in mind that breaking things down into smaller segments can really help with making it all manageable to learn them.